MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 If you need high availability for the NVAs, deploy the NVAs in an active-standby configuration to preserve symmetric routing.
 For more information, see your NVA vendor documentation and [Deploy highly available NVAs](/azure/architecture/reference-architectures/dmz/nva-ha?tabs=cli).

 The preceding architectural diagram shows an NVA with VXLAN support.
-For NVAs without VXLAN support, see [Deploying a non-integrated NVA in vWAN without VXLAN and a transit VNET](https://github.com/Azure/AzureCAT-AVS/tree/main/networking/deploy-non-integrated-nvas-without-vxlan-in-vwan-with-transit-vnet-and-route-server).
+For NVAs without VXLAN support, see [Deploying a non-integrated NVA in Virtual WAN without VXLAN and a transit VNet](https://github.com/Azure/AzureCAT-AVS/tree/main/networking/deploy-non-integrated-nvas-without-vxlan-in-vwan-with-transit-vnet-and-route-server).

 ## Scenario 3: Egress from Azure VMware Solution with or without NSX-T or NVA